seleniadelgado/monty/README.md

 This project is used as an interpreter for Monty ByteCodes files.
 These files usually have the .m extension.

-## The montyint file is an interpreter.
+###Task 0.
+- Push pushes an element to the stack.
-To print the values of the stack use pall.
+- Pall prints all the values on the stack, starting from the top of the stack.
+### Task 1.
+- prints the value at the top of the stack, followed by a new line.